Red Alert: Science Discovers The Color of Sexual Attraction

 Posted Jan 10, 2013

-In ancient societies, red often served as a symbol of status, power, and virility--the masculine traits considered sexy by women.
-Throughout history, kings, cardinals and judges were often red-robed.
-Way back in the middle ages, the symbol of the Christian church was a red cross.
-In ancient Rome, leaders were called coccinati – ‘wearing red.’
-Even today, the 'power tie' is red.
-Red Baron is a sexy macho brand; someone super sexy is ‘red hot;’ a red Corvette is practically a sex toy.
+Granted, the connection is not entirely surprising.
+Red is commonly associated with passion and eroticism—just think of the Red Light District, red roses, red lipstick, red wine, or the "Lady in Red."
+In ancient societies, red often served as a symbol of status, power, and virility—the masculine traits considered sexy by women.
+Throughout history, kings, cardinals, and judges were often red-robed.
+Way back in the Middle Ages, the symbol of the Christian church was a red cross.
+In ancient Rome, leaders were called coccinati—"wearing red."
+Even today, the "power tie" is most often red.
+Red Baron is a sexy macho brand; someone super sexy is "red hot"; a red Corvette is practically a sex toy.

 These anecdotes and cultural associations are fascinating but inconclusive.
 In recent years, a number of experimental studies have set out to dig deeper and elucidate the nature and mechanisms of the association between the color red and sexual attraction.

 Cumulatively, the research shows that the effect of the color red is significant, unique, and that it operates at a sub-conscious level.
 Red is experienced as attraction booster by both sexes, although the mechanisms that mediate the effect of red on attractiveness ratings appear to differ for men and women.

 Studies have shown that for women, the color red enhances a man’s attractiveness.
 In 2010, the researchers Andrew Elliot, Daniela Niesta Kayser, and colleagues at the University of Rochester in New York published a series of experiments conducted in four different countries.
 The researchers told participants that the studies explored their “first impressions of others,” and avoided mentioning color and sex.